drublic/uxm-styleguides/notes.md

 		- http://en.wikipedia.org/wiki/Style_guide
 		- Lufthansa Styleguide from 1962 - Ulmer Studie
 			- General usage of the logo and word mark for all products
+			- From PDF to online -> open style guide
 - Why do we need them?
 - And what's the value for us as designers and developers?
 	- Lufthansa had a lot of freelancers